yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> <code>'grid-row'</code> allows you to specify where on the grid the row of the item starts and ends.
+> `'grid-row'`allows you to specify where on the grid the row of the item starts and ends.<br>
-> The syntax is <code>'start / end'</code>, where start and end are row positions.
+> The syntax is `'start / end'`, where start and end are row positions.
-> In this example, the item starts at the first row and ends a the second row.
+> > In this example, the item starts at the first row and ends a the second row.

 ### grid-row-start / grid-row-end
 ```html